mehrdadameri/DayaChat/README.md

 2. Create an account or sign in
 3. Navigate to API keys section
 4. Create a new API key
-5. Copy the key and paste it in DayaChat's sidebar
+5. Copy the key and paste it in DayaChat

 ### Google Gemini

 1. Visit [Google AI Studio](https://makersuite.google.com/app/apikey)
 2. Sign in with your Google account
 3. Create a new API key
-4. Copy the key and paste it in DayaChat's sidebar
+4. Copy the key and paste it in DayaChat

 ### DeepSeek